 4. Check your toolbox; find your wrench

 Don’t shortchange your abilities or take any of your talents for granted.
-Take a good look at what you’re working with, then shake that moneymaker to build your own job satisfaction.
+Use career quizzes to get a good look at what you’re working with, then shake that moneymaker to build your own job satisfaction.

 Everyone has a unique skillset, so if you think you’re a bland mayo sandwich, your first order of business is to find out where that idea came from and then figure out how to be a Katz’s Deli sandwich gut bomb … in business.